 (3-0) 3 credits.
-Prerequisite: CEE 284 or permission
+Prerequisite: CEE 284 or permission of instructor.
+Applications of statistical and advanced numerical and digital computation methods to various problems in all disciplines of civil engineering.

 CEE 785 APPLICATIONS OF FINITE ELEMENT METHODS IN CIVIL ENGINEERING